adamkocsis/Rcourse/2_Advanced_Beginner/03_character_strings/simple_strings.md

 "R is 'cheeky'."
 ```

 You can also include double quotes, but for that you have to use the so-called **escape characters**, which we will cover at a later point.
-We will also cover **character vectors**, which are built using individual **character strings**, but first, let's examine what we can do with simple strings.
+We will also cover **character vectors**, which are built using individual **character strings** (values).
+But first, let's examine what we can do with simple, single strings.